AlenniBoris/NBA_APP/README.md

 The service provides access to information about various games, players, and teams.
 It uses the BASKETBALL-API, a special API that provides access to information.

+To use it you need to create your apikey.properties file, where your apikey will be stored.
+You may get it from https://dashboard.api-football.com/ .

+Also you need to have your signin.properties file,  which contains passwords to your release and debug builds.
+You can ask contact our developers to ask for passwords.

 **Stack**:
 - Jetpack Compose
 - Coroutines + Flow